devloop0/shadow-lang/README.md

 $ ./build/shadow compile -dv s.sdw
 ```

-The `-v` here is optional, but the `-d` is important, since currently, the only way to print something is through this flag. `-d` (debug) will print the value of a variable, everytime it is created/stored.
+The `-v` here is optional, but the `-d` is important, since currently, the only way to print something is through this flag. `-d` (debug) will print the value of a variable, every time it is created/stored.

 This will generate an `a` output file with the generated Spectre source code, and a `build.sh` build script that you can run to compile the program.
 You can now run the program with: